harathi-mutyam/kubernetes-projects/EKSproject/readme.md

 3. Delete DNS Records from GoDaddy (If Approach 2 Was Used)
 4. Delete S3 Bucket Used for Terraform State: First Empty the bucket later delete it

-Delete the s3 bucket created to store the kops state.